adivas24/LCS-Ass/README.md

 The program aims to interpret the laws and determine the punishment for a certain offence.
 It is interactive and will query the user for inputs, to determine the judgement.
 As of now, the program implements the laws described in Chapters IV, V, VA, VI, VII, and VIII of the IPC with the exception of the following laws:

+86,102,105,114,150,157

+These laws have not been explicitly made into prolog statements, either because they are very similar to previous laws, or because we did not fully understand them.

 After loading test.pl (command is '[\'test\']'), (backslashes in the aforementioned command are to be ignored) to begin execution of the program, execute the following command: